PopovEvgeniy/sdcopy/readme.txt

 The first argument is an input file name.
 The second argument is an output file name.

-3rd argument is buffer length in megabytes.
+The 3th argument is the start offset in bytes.
 It is an unsigned decimal value.
-The maximum buffer length is 512 megabytes.
-The minimum buffer length is 1 megabyte.

-The 4th argument is the start offset in bytes.
-It is an unsigned decimal value.
 1 is the first byte.
 Start offset is an optional argument.
 The start offset is first byte by default.

-5th argument is data end offset.
+Last argument is data end offset.
 It is an unsigned decimal value.
 End offset is optional.
 End offset is equivalent to input file size by default.

 Exit codes